-Tsinghua University in Beijing is an exchange destination for Utrecht University School of Law students.
+Tsinghua University - School of Law - in Beijing is an exchange destination for students of the Faculty of Law, Economics and Governance.

 spring semester: end of February-July